migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Signals.md

 Signals belong to your class, so you need to declare those once per class, and then every instance of your class can emit them.

-This process is currently a little bit more elaborate than consuming them, but I am hoping that with the upcoming reflection support in Swift, or with Swift Macros, I can simplify this process.

 Signals can have zero or more parameters, and you will need to declare the parameters that your signal consumes, any potential return values (these are quite unusual, but the API supports it), and the name of your signal.